Subscribe Today & Receive 15% Off

 Neuroprotective Properties

-Lion's Mane mushroom has neuroprotective effects, meaning it can protect brain cells from damage caused by oxidative stress and inflammation.
-Moreover, Lion's Mane promotes neurogenesis, stimulating the production of the nerve growth factor (NGF) proteins which aid in the healthy growth and development of nerve cells.
+Lion's Mane medicinal mushroom has neuroprotective effects, meaning it can protect brain cells from damage caused by oxidative stress and inflammation.
+Moreover, Lion's Mane promotes neurogenesis, stimulating the production of nerve growth factors (NGF) which aid in the healthy growth and development of nerve cells.

-One research study(1) confirmed Lion's Mane's ability to promote neurite outgrowth and stimulate nerve growth factor production.
-Moreover, according to research in the International Journal of Medicinal Mushrooms (2), Hericium erinaceous (Lion's Mane) helped the memory and cognitive performance of mice.
+One research study(3) confirmed Lion's Mane's ability to promote neurite outgrowth and stimulate nerve growth factor production.
+Moreover, according to research in the International Journal of Medicinal Mushrooms (4), Hericium erinaceous (Lion's Mane) helped the memory and cognitive performance of mice.

 2. Alleviates Anxiety Symptoms